 Motherhood can be gloriously life-affirming and wondrous (oh yes it can) but it can also be utter sh** too.

 That now infamous photo of Beyoncé and her twins Sir and Rumi is truly magical.
 Just look at it.
-It’s a fairy tale style capture: an aesthetically beautiful staged image reminiscent of religious art.
+It’s a fairy tale style capture: an aesthetically stunning, staged image reminiscent of religious art.

 It is however lacking realism because (sadly) new motherhood isn’t all flowing locks, a flat post-birth tum and serene sleeping babes in arms.